mohamedhassan218/RAG-templates/README.md

 ## **What's Included:**

-* **RAG OpenAI:** This notebook utilizes OpenAI's GPT for retrieving information to augment response generation.
+* **RAG-OpenAI:** This notebook utilizes OpenAI's GPT for retrieving information to augment response generation.
+Get your API key from [here](https://platform.openai.com/api-keys).
-* **RAG Google:** This notebook leverages Google's Gemini LLM for the retrieval stage of the RAG pipeline.
+* **RAG-Google:** This notebook leverages Google's Gemini LLM for the retrieval stage of the RAG pipeline.
+Get your API Key from [here](https://ai.google.dev/gemini-api/docs/api-key).
-* (Add more notebooks as you implement them with different LLMs)
+*

 ## **Benefits:**

-* **Rapid Prototyping:** These notebooks serve as a starting point for quickly building and testing RAG applications with various LLMs.
+* **Rapid Prototyping:** These notebooks serve as a starting point for quickly building and RAG applications with various LLMs.
 * **Flexibility:** Easily swap out the LLM in each notebook to explore the capabilities of different models.
 * **Code Examples:** Learn best practices for implementing RAG with clear code examples in each notebook.